-You put a lot of thought into crafting a strategic communication plan, so make sure you’re reaching your audience through the appropriate employee communication channels.
+You put a lot of thought into crafting a strategic [communication plan] (/blog/developing-an-employee-benefits-communication-plan), so make sure you’re reaching your audience through the appropriate employee communication channels.

 1. Your goal